 How to dry fry spices

 Want to learn all about authentic Indian cooking?
 We are delighted to welcome former cookery tutor Nila for a day of cooking Indian cuisine the authentic way.

-Enjoy a cookery course with a difference, where you will not only learn how to cook Indian food, but you will also discover how the dishes fit in with the cultural and geographical influences of India.
+Enjoy a cookery class with a difference, where you will not only learn how to cook Indian food, but you will also discover how the dishes fit in with the cultural and geographical influences of India.
 This knowledge is a result of Nila’s multicultural upbringing in the Midlands and several trips to India.

 Interspersed between Nila demonstrating each dish you will cook your own:

 - Chicken Korma

 - Spiced Green Beans in Mustard Seeds